San Martín de Hidalgo

 San Martín de Hidalgo, formerly San Martín de la Cal, is the largest town and municipal seat of San Martín de Hidalgo Municipality, in Jalisco in central-western Mexico.
 As of 2015, the town had a population of 7,819.
-It is located 10 miles southeast of the city of Ameca and 8 miles northwest of the city of Cocula.
+It is located 16 km (10 miles) southeast of the city of Ameca and 13 km (8 miles) northwest of the city of Cocula.

 Tourism in San Martín de Hidalgo mainly relies on either architecture, hiking, or gastronomy.

 Toponymy

 During the Pre-Columbian era, the town's name was Huitzquilic, which is the Nahuatl word meaning "place of thistles".

 History

 In 1480, the Coca, Purépecha, and Tepenahuales people settled in Huitzquilic.
 Under the leadership of Amecatl, present day Ameca, Jalisco, Huitzquilic was ruled by Huitzingarit.
 The Spanish discovered the town in 1540, during their arrival.
 The Spanish conquistadors baptized Huitzingarit, the leader, giving him the name of "Martín Santiago Huitzingarit".
 Because of Huitzingarit's humility, the conquistadors awarded him with a plot of land and the title of captain.